Science

 Where possible, Science is linked to class topics and forms part of our connected curriculum.
 Science is taught as discrete units and lessons where needed to ensure coverage.
 Due to one form year groups in our school, Science units are taught on a year rolling programme.
 This ensures progression between year groups and guarantees topics are covered.
 Teachers plan to suit their children’s interests, current events, their own teaching style, the use of any support staff and the resources available.

-Science is taught consistently, once a week for up to two hours, but is discretely taught in many different contexts throughout all areas of the curriculum.
+Science is taught consistently, once a week for up to two hours, but can also be taught in many different contexts throughout all areas of the curriculum.
 For example, through English, i.e. writing a biography of a famous scientist’s life, etc. Within any one class and within the range of science topics/work children are given the opportunity to work as a class, as individuals, with partners and as part of a group.
 At Christleton Primary School, we believe strongly in encouraging learning through investigation with an emphasis on first hand experiences.
 However, it is also acceptable to use demonstration, exploration and teacher-led investigations when circumstances, resources and the needs of individuals and groups require.
 Group work offers the children opportunities to work together, share ideas, offer suggestions and provide first-hand experience.

 Work is carefully planned, both to support children who experience difficulties, and to extend more able pupils.
 Classroom assistants are used to support, challenge and deepen the children's uderstanding, particularly during practical activities.
 Support will also be given to children who experience difficulties in recording work.